quantixed/IgorColorTables/README.md

 A menu command allows easy save of these files following conversion, as `.ibw` files.

+**Maintenance:** So, the cycle required to port the ImageJ LUTs to Igor is:

-To generate readable files from ImageJ/Fiji, a script `lut2tsv.ijm` will export all luts from your ImageJ/Fiji installation as tab-separated values.
+1. Generate readable files from ImageJ/Fiji, using the script `lut2tsv.ijm` which will export all luts from the current ImageJ/Fiji installation as tab-separated values.
+2. Load these `*.lut` files into Igor using *Colors > Load Color Tables > Load LUTs into Igor*
+3. Now save these as `*.ibw` directly in the repo folder `IgorColorTables/ibwFiles/NeuroCytoLUTs` and commit.

 <details>
 	<summary>After loading these additional LUTs and enabling the additional Igor Color Tables, there are some duplications</summary>